 - Introduction to Copyright Law - MIT - In this undergraduate level course, students receive an "introduction to copyright law and American law in general."
 From the basic structure of federal law to how to conduct online legal research, this entry-level course is excellent for aspiring lawyers and paralegals alike.
 Specific copyright topics covered include fair use, pirating, and software licensing.
 Video lectures and a list of suggested readings are provided as well.

 - Legal Aspects of Property and Land Use - MIT - Offered at the graduate level by Prof. Balakrishnan Rajagopal, this class explores "key legal issues that arise in the area of property and land-use in American law."
 Fundamental legal rules and regulations of land use will be examined in comparison with the laws of other countries (South Africa and India, in particular).
 Course materials are available for download and a list of suggested readings is provided.

-- Podcasts and Events Speakers – American University – Through its Washington College of Law, students can freely access podcasts of lectures and speakers on a wide array of legal subjects.
-Popular open access videos include “Analyzing the Supreme Court’s Health Reform Decision” and “Fertile Ground: Exploring the Intersection Between the Reproductive and Environmental Justice Movements.”
+- Podcasts - American University - Through its Washington College of Law, students can freely access podcasts of lectures and speakers on a wide array of legal subjects.
+Popular open access videos include "Analyzing the Supreme Court's Health Reform Decision" and "Fertile Ground: Exploring the Intersection Between the Reproductive and Environmental Justice Movements."

 Open Access Journals

 Aspiring legal professionals can keep current on the latest research and trends in the law by perusing academic journals.
 The scholarship found in the publications in this list appeal to paralegals, law students, and practicing attorneys alike.